 Don’t break the bank just to get a routine cleaning.
 There are plenty of ways to save money (and stress) on your next dental exam.

 At Flossy, we offer a pay-as-you-go service that could help save you up to 50% on dental procedures like routine cleanings, fillings, root canals, implants, and more.
-With our transparent pricing model, you see the price you’ll pay before you go.
-No surprise fees, annual premiums, or membership dues to blindside you after everything is said and done.
+No annual premiums, or membership dues to blindside you after everything is said and done.

-All you’ll do is create an account and book your appointment through our easy-to-use app.
+All you’ll do is create an account and book your appointment online or over the phone.
 There’s no waiting period, so you can sign up today and start getting access to your next dental treatment right away.

 Despite the fact that we can save you up to 50%, our dentists are still top quality.
 They’re vetted against a set of rigorous criteria to ensure high-quality care.
 From patient reviews to accreditation from top dental schools, we make sure that inexpensive prices are backed by amazing care.